IIBMErs/Bernardo/Level_1/README.md

 ## Setting data collector

-To collect data we use Home Assistant OS in a Raspberry Pi 4, [installation instructions](https://www.home-assistant.io/installation/raspberrypi/)
+To collect data we use a Raspberry Pi 4 with [Home Assistant OS](https://www.home-assistant.io/installation/raspberrypi/)

 ## Setting a pot